-This recipe for Ribollita is a delicious Italian soup.
-Very similar to pasta fagioli, it’s a cross between a soup and a pasta dish.
+This recipe for Ribollita Italian Soup is a delicious hearty soup that’s healthy and comforting.
+Very similar to Pasta Fagioli, it’s a cross between a soup and a pasta dish.

 This is a wonderful hearty Italian soup.
 It’s very much an Italian ‘peasant food’ which is filling food that is inexpensive to make with lots of flavor.

-My grandmother always made these kind of dishes and for me, they are real comfort foods.
-It’s traditionally made with day of bread instead of pasta, but my grandmother made it with pasta and that’s how I like it.
+My grandmother always made these kinds of dishes and for me, they are real comfort foods.
+It’s traditionally made with day-old bread instead of pasta, but my grandmother made it with pasta and that’s how I like it.

-You can use escarole or kale in place of the spinach and any pasta you like will do.
+- Use escarole or kale in place of the spinach

-Variation: Add 4 ounces of pancetta or chopped bacon until crisp before adding the onions.
-I make both versions and the pancetta adds a lot of flavor.
+Add 4 ounces of pancetta or chopped bacon until crisp before adding the onions.
+I make both versions and the pancetta adds more of flavor.

 - 1 onion chopped